Lawsuits Against Credit Unions for Illegal Overdraft Fees

 - What’s the Problem?

-- It’s believed that some credit unions may be engaging in the same overdraft practices that several major banks were sued over in the past decade.
+- It’s been alleged that some credit unions may be engaging in the same overdraft practices that several major banks were sued over in the past decade.
 These banks paid millions to their customers to resolve the claims.

 - How Could a Class Action Lawsuit Help?